 The Accra Zoo is now located in the Achimoto Forest.
-When we visited the Zoo it was located on land that has since become the site of the Presidential Palace known as Flagstaff House.
+When we had visited the Zoo it was located on land that has since become the site of the Presidential Palace known as Flagstaff House.

+Henry advises me to leave my phone in my bag.
+He offers to take a few photos on my behalf.
 The guard at Flagstaff House moves toward us like a predator spotting vulnerability.
 We become increasingly nervous but do our best to seem at ease.
 He tells Henry to delete all the photographs from his phone, advising him that he is lucky that the phone is not confiscated.

 On the way to the zoo my little brother’s neck becomes inexplicably locked, turned hard to the right.

 It is hot and humid and crowded.
 The smells of fresh produce mingle with body odour and open sewers.
 Animal parts of all descriptions lie on slabs of wood, bleeding into the dirt, covered with flies.
 I buy a hand-made shirt.

 Chris asks me to buy a Bonnie Raitt t-shirt for him at the concert.
 He doesn’t care what it looks like, only that it must be white.
 He is looking for something to wear when playing squash and the club has an all-white rule for squash attire.
 There are white shirts at the merch table but the black ones are so much nicer.
 I buy a black t-shirt for Chris.